gattonero1052/gattonero1052.github.io/README.md

 - Development tools
   - ESLint for linting
   - Prettier for code style
-  - Remark-Lint for linting Markdown
+  - npm install gh-pages --save-devRemark-Lint for linting Markdown
   - write-good for linting English prose
   - gh-pages for deploying to GitHub pages
   - CodeClimate configuration file and badge